michelin/kstreamplify/README.md

 > The topic `oldTopicName` in the topology will be mapped to `newTopicName`.

-This feature is compatible with both input and output topics
+This feature is compatible with both input and output topics.

 ## Interactive Queries